Environmental issues in Pakistan

 Environmental issues in Pakistan include air pollution, water pollution, noise pollution, climate change, pesticide misuse, soil erosion, natural disasters, desertification and flooding.
 According to the 2020 edition of the environmental performance index (EPI) ranking released by Yale Center for Environmental Law & Policy, Pakistan ranks 142 with an EPI score of 33.1, an increase of 6.1 over a 10-year period.
 It ranked 180 in terms of air quality.
 The climatic changes and global warming are the most alarming issues risking millions of lives across the country.
 The major reasons of these environmental issues are carbon emissions, population explosion, and deforestation.

 These are serious environmental problems that Pakistan is facing, and they are getting worse as the country's economy expands and the population grows.
 Although some NGOs and government departments have taken initiatives to stop environmental degradation, Pakistan's environmental issues still remain.
+Pakistan is facing a significant challenge as its natural resources and ecosystems encounter increasing pollution and strain.
+The foremost environmental concerns in the country revolve around the excessive use of limited natural resources, contamination of air and water, diminishing energy reserves, the reduction of forests, and the management of waste.

 Economic consequences of environmental degradation

 The majority of Pakistan's industrial sectors, for example fishing and agriculture, which account for more than one-fourth of the output and two-fifths of employment in Pakistan, are highly dependent on the country's natural resources.
 Hence, in order to sustain economic growth there is a high demand on already scarce natural resources.
 However it is ironic that what the country depends on for its growth is also what threatens the future welfare and success of the country.
 According to the World Bank, 70% of Pakistan's population live in rural areas and are already stricken by high poverty levels.
 These people depend on natural resources to provide income and tend to overuse these resources.
 This leads to further degradation of the environment and subsequently increases poverty.
 This has led to what the World Bank refers to as a "vicious downward spiral of impoverishment and environmental degradation."